 Some companies offer additional coverages as part of loyalty rewards programs, so if you’re interested in a particular perk or type of coverage, always ask the insurance company.
 It can’t hurt to ask.

-How to Get an Endorsement
+How To Get an Endorsement

 If you’re buying a new car insurance policy, you can usually add endorsements to your coverage as part of the purchasing process.
-You may be able to add certain endorsements to your online quote, or you can contact the insurance company and ask them to add an endorsement for you.
+You may be able to add certain endorsements to your online quote, or you can contact the insurance company and ask it to add an endorsement for you.

 If you would like to add coverage or make a change to your current policy, an insurance representative will be able to assess the situation, ask questions, and recommend and issue the appropriate endorsement.
 Companies that provide online policy management may also allow you to request an endorsement through your online account.